 About the estate:

-This second growth is managed with conviction and talent by Henri Lurton, who has both a beautiful terroir and modern facilities at his disposal.
-He produces very fine wines, in what could be described as the Margaux style, without heaviness or stylistic affectation, but with delicate fruit.
-The estate has just produced a series of impressive vintages that are propelling it to the top of the appellation.
-It's time to enjoy it.
+This Second Growth is managed with conviction and talent by Henri Lurton, who benefits from both a superb terroir and modern facilities.
+Here, he crafts exceptionally refined wines that embody what might be called the Margaux signature—free of heaviness or affectation, yet brimming with delicate fruit.
+The estate has just released a series of impressive vintages that are propelling it to the very top of the appellation.
+Now is the time to enjoy them.

 Wine Spectator